NatalieLockyer/Hangman/README.md

 # [Hangman Game](https://hang-man2023-457c30e677c0.herokuapp.com/)
 (Developer: Natalie Lockyer)

-Hang Man is a word guessing game, based on the original 'Hangman'.
+Hangman is a word guessing game, based on the original 'Hangman'.
 The game has been designed to give users a limited number of lives to guess the secret word.
 The secret word is displayed as underscores ( _ _ _ ) .When a player guesses the letter correctly, the letter appears in the word which is displayed under the diagram.
-If they guess the letter in correctly, a life will be lost and a part of the stick man will dispaly on the diagram.
+If they guess the letter incorrectly, a life will be lost and a part of the stick man will dispaly on the diagram.
 Once the game has finished users will be given the oppurtunity to play again.

 ## Demo
 [To view live website, click here](https://hang-man2023-457c30e677c0.herokuapp.com/)